Main Water Shut Off Valve: Location, Operation & Replacement Guide

 3. Turn it off:

-• Gate valve: Turn the wheel-shaped handle clockwise with steady, even pressure — it takes many full rotations.
-Stop when it won't turn anymore.
-Never stop midway.
+• Gate valve: Turn the wheel-shaped handle clockwise with steady, even pressure.
+It takes many full rotations.
+Stop when it won't turn anymore, and never stop midway.

-• Ball valve: Rotate the lever 90 degrees clockwise (it will go from parallel to the pipe → perpendicular to the pipe).
+• Ball valve: Rotate the lever 90 degrees clockwise (it will go from parallel to the pipe to perpendicular to the pipe).

 4. Confirm shut off: Check that water flow stops completely at your open faucet.

 5. After repairs: Turn the valve counterclockwise to restore flow.
-Expect a brief burst of air from faucets — this is normal.
+Expect a brief burst of air from faucets, which is normal.

 Valve Won't Turn?